The New Inventors

-The New Inventors was an Australian television program, that was broadcast on ABC1 and hosted by broadcaster and comedian James O'Loghlin.
+The New Inventors is an Australian television program, that was broadcast on ABC1 and hosted by broadcaster and comedian James O'Loghlin.
 Each episode featured three Australian inventions and short video tape packages.
 IP Australia, a supporter of the program, described it as a way for Australian inventions to gain publicity and possible entrance into the mass market.

 The 200th episode of the program was broadcast on 29 October 2008.

 The program aired on Wednesday nights at 8pm.
 The grand finale edition for season 7 was broadcast on 23 September 2010 on ABC.
 Currently, the show is being syndicated in the United States on Vibrant TV Network.